MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/knowledge-base-community-flow-qna-maker.md

    ![Approval email with suggested answer pending approval](../media/kb/outlook-reject.png)

     b.
-A new answer will be provided in the Yammer conversation,
+A new answer will be provided in the Yammer conversation.

    ![Yammer conversation showing new answer](../media/kb/yammer-qa-3-2.png)